-If you’ve been diagnosed with high cholesterol, it’s very likely your doctor prescribed a type of cholesterol-lowering drug called statins.
+If you’ve been diagnosed with high cholesterol, it’s very likely your doctor prescribed a type of cholesterol-lowering drug called a statin.

-Statin drugs are the most commonly prescribed drug in the world — and the most profitable.
+Statins, also known as HMG-CoA reductase inhibitors, are the most commonly prescribed drugs in the world — and among the most profitable.
 (1)

-We are currently experiencing an epidemic of dementia with Alzheimer’s now being the 6th leading cause of death.
+We are currently experiencing epidemics of memory loss, dementia, and Alzheimer’s disease (now the sixth leading cause of death in the US).
 (3)

-Is there a connection between taking statins and memory loss, or statins and dementia?
+Is there a connection between taking statins and the rise in memory loss and dementia?

 Your brain is 60% fat with much of that being cholesterol.

-Without adequate cholesterol your brain cells will die.
+Without adequate cholesterol, your brain cells would die.

 Cholesterol is needed to make neurotransmitters — chemicals brain cells use to communicate with each other.

-High total cholesterol actually reduces the risk of dementia in the elderly which is contrary to prevailing medical belief.
-(5)
+Even your doctor may not know that high total cholesterol actually reduces the risk of dementia in the elderly.
+(4)

 Statins can lead to diabetes at an alarming rate.